Baron-Huang/SefMIC/README.md

 ## :fire: News

-- [2025/12/15] Our manuscript was submitted to _IEEE Transactions on Medical Imaging_.
+- [2025/12/23] Our manuscript was submitted to _IEEE Transactions on Medical Imaging_.

 ## :rocket: Pipeline

-Here's an overview of our **Graph-tensor Game Optimization driven-Instance Dense-subgraph Disentangled Clustering (GGO-IDDC)** method:
+Here's an overview of our **Learnable-tensor Diagonal Sparse Optimization boosted-Instance Semi-fuzzy Clustering (LSSO-ISC)** method:

 ![Figure 1](./images/xxx.jpg)